Michael Dobbs: Politics

 In March 2019, he criticised the Conservative government, stating that "[w]e have a flat-pack Cabinet that threatens to collapse every time you switch the telly on."

-On October 14 2019 he helped formally introduce the debate on The Queen’s Speech in the House of Lords, in which he stated “I am an optimist – I have to be.
+On October 14, 2019 he helped formally introduce the debate on The Queen's Speech in the House of Lords, in which he stated "I am an optimist – I have to be.
 I have four kids and am a grandfather and a Tory Back-Bencher.
-All roles for which survival requires endless doses of optimism.”
+All roles for which survival requires endless doses of optimism".

-In 2019 during the state visit of President Xi Jinping of China, he presented Xi with a copy of House of Cards bearing the inscription: “Where we agree, let us rejoice.
+In 2019 during the state visit of President Xi Jinping of China, he presented Xi with a copy of House of Cards bearing the inscription: "Where we agree, let us rejoice.
 Where we do not agree, let us discuss.
-Where we cannot agree, let us do so as respected friends.”
+Where we cannot agree, let us do so as respected friends".

-On November 5 2023, the then-Foreign Secretary and former Prime Minister, David Cameron, said of Dobbs, “I well remember sending him here (The House of Lords), because a week later we lost a vote by one, and he was the responsible noble Lord.
+On November 5, 2023, the then-Foreign Secretary and former Prime Minister, David Cameron, said of Dobbs, “I well remember sending him here (The House of Lords), because a week later we lost a vote by one, and he was the responsible noble Lord.
 I remember having some words with him after that – although, clearly, it had absolutely no effect.”

 Dobbs is a member of the advisory board of the Parthenon Project, an organisation that aims "to reunify the Parthenon Sculptures (also known as the Elgin Marbles) currently on permanent display in the British Museum with the other remaining originals in their home city of Athens" in Greece.

 In the House of Lords he said “the debate about the Elgin Marbles is really like grumpy old men talking about teenage sex, and merely the grubby bits.
 It misses the point.
 We are talking about building relationships, about creating something that is bigger and better, it’s called soft power.”

 Business and media

 Dobbs held various positions at Saatchi & Saatchi (1979–1990), including Deputy Chairman and Director of Worldwide Corporate Communications.
 He has written for many newspapers, including The Boston Globe (1972–1975) and he was a columnist for The Mail on Sunday (1991–1998).

 He hosted the current affairs programme Despatch Box on BBC Two (1998–2001).

 He has been a regular contributor to BBC Radio 4.
 He has written and presented documentaries about the school days of Winston Churchill and Margaret Thatcher, The Archers radio drama series and the Brighton Bomb.
-In 2023 he was guest editor of Today, devoting the programme to an interview with HM Queen Camilla (then Princess of Wales), and prostate cancer.
+In 2023 he was guest editor of Today, devoting the programme to an interview with Camilla, Duchess of Cornwall, and prostate cancer.
 In December 2024 he presented a three-part satirical review of the year on Broadcasting House in the voice of Larry, the Downing Street Cat.